Jacqui87/person-management-extension/README.md

 1. Clone the repository.
 2. Navigate to the root (where the `.sln` file is located).
 3. Run `dotnet build` to build the backend.
-4. Run `dotnet run --project UKParliament.CodeTest.Web` to start the backend API (API runs on default port 7048).
+4. Run `dotnet run --project UKParliament.CodeTest.Web` to start the backend API - API runs on default port 7048 (https://localhost:7048).

 ### Frontend Setup